RuiLiuvw/AIMIC/README.md

 The functions of **AIMIC** are realized by [Rui Liu](https://github.com/RuiLiuvw) and [Wei Dai](https://github.com/anthonyweidai).

-We are also very grateful to https://pytorch.org/ for providing such an amazing framework for deep learning development.
+We are also very grateful to https://pytorch.org/ for providing such an amazing framework for the development of the project.